Board of Directors Search Firms: Your Key to PE Expertise

 When and where to start your search

-Begin your search in the early stages of the due diligence phase.
+Begin your search in the early stages of the private equity due diligence phase.
 Make sure you choose an experienced, high-level executive — what we like to call a River Guide — who can help evaluate the deal and bring it to a close.
 These experts have inside knowledge about the industry that will help you successfully navigate the investment process.
+Using board of directors search firms can help you access a broader talent pool and find candidates who bring a unique perspective to these roles.

 Next, develop a board position description.